Margarita Mocktail Recipe: A Refreshing Lemon Lime Spritz

 Coarse Salt – A salted rim is a must for getting that margarita flavor!
 Use coarse salt or pink salt.

-• Pour the lemon juice, lime juice, and simple syrup into the shaker and shake for 20 seconds.
+Add Juices & Syrup: Pour in the lemon juice, lime juice, and simple syrup and shake for 20 seconds.

-• Strain into a short glass, filled with ice.
+Strain: Strain into the rimmed glass filled with ice.

 For the best flavor, fresh juices are a must!
 Using fresh citrus will add much more flavor and freshness to the drink.

-Make a different flavor of simple syrup for a fun twist.
+Flavored Simple Syrup: Make a different flavor of simple syrup for a fun twist.
+Try infusing with herbs, spices, or fruits.

-Use a flavored seltzer like lemon or lime.
+Flavored Seltzer: Use a flavored seltzer like lemon or lime instead of plain club soda.

-Instead of simple syrup, sweeten this drink with agave nectar.
+Alternative Sweeteners: Instead of simple syrup, sweeten this drink with agave nectar for a different flavor profile.

-If you want the aromas and the depth of flavor in tequila, add in 1 ounce of Ritual Tequila Alternative.
+Non-Alcoholic Spirits: If you want the aromas and flavor in tequila, add in 1 ounce of Ritual Tequila Alternative.

 A margarita glass dipped upside down in pink salt.